 Doctors use life support when some part of your body can’t do what it normally does.
 It may ease pain or keep you alive until you start to heal.
 But in some cases, that same treatment may only lead to a slower death and a lower quality of life.

-If you decide not to get some or any life support, you’ll still get medical care.
+If you choose the option of refusing to have life saving measures performed(Do Not Resusitate or DNR), you’ll still get medical care.
 Doctors will still manage your pain and give the other support that you need.

 CPR: Doctors use CPR (“cardiopulmonary resuscitation” is the long name) if your heart or breathing stops.
 They may:

 - Push on the chest with a lot of force again and again

 - Blow air into the lungs

 - Use electric shocks, called “defibrillation,” and drugs to start the heart